rayluo/brython-project-template/README.md

    * [use this repo as a template to start your project on github](https://github.com/rayluo/brython-project-template/generate),
    * or manually clone [this project](https://github.com/rayluo/brython-project-template)
    * or [download its zip package](https://github.com/rayluo/brython-project-template/archive/refs/heads/main.zip)
+2. Run `cd wwwsite; brip install -r brequirements.txt` (If you haven't install brip, please follow its installation instruction first.)
-2. Run `python3 -m http.server` to start a web server, and then visit `http://localhost:8000` to see it in action.
+3. Run `python3 -m http.server` to start a web server, and then visit `http://localhost:8000` to see it in action.

 That is all.
 Once you are familiar with this project's structure,